shihhsuanhsu/project-template/docs/tutorials/scons.md

 To specify arguments when running a script (Python, Julia, or Stata),
     use the `ARGS` parameter in the builder.
 All the print statements and error messages in the scripts are redirected to
-    a log file with the same filename as the first source file but with a `.log` extension, mimicking the behavior of Stata in batch mode.
+    a log file with the same filename as the first source file (unless otherwise specified) but with a `.log` extension,
+    at a `logs` directory by default.
 To store the log file with a different name or path,
     set the `LOG_FILE` parameter when calling the builder.
 For example, the code below stores the log file to a different path: